novaardiansyah/healtypet-flutter/README.md

 ## 📞 Let's Connect!

 Need to chat?
-Feel free to drop me a line via [Email](mailto:novaardiansyah78@gmail.com) or hit me up on  [Whatsapp](https://wa.me/6289506668480?text=Hi%20Nova,%20I%20have%20a%20question%20about%20your%20project:%https://github.com/novaardiansyah/healtypet-flutter/) I'm just a message away, ready to groove with you! 📩
+Feel free to drop me a line via [Email](mailto:novaardiansyah78@gmail.com) or hit me up on  [Whatsapp](https://wa.me/6289506668480?text=Hi%20Nova,%20I%20have%20a%20question%20about%20your%20project:%20https://github.com/novaardiansyah/healtypet-flutter/) I'm just a message away, ready to groove with you! 📩

 ---

-Thank you for checking out Weather Tracker!
+Thank you for checking out our Application!
 We hope you enjoy using it as much as we enjoyed building it.
 Happy coding! 🚀

 ## 🚀 Project Status